 Sapu Mhicha is a flavorsome dish prepared from the bone marrow of buffalo.
 You will love its soft, juicy, and chewy texture for sure.
 The process of preparing it is distinct as the buffalo leaf tripe is stuffed with bone marrow.

 It looks like a small bag tied with a thread.
 First, it is boiled and then deep-fried in hot oil till it turns slightly black.

-Sapu Mhicha is a special snack in a Newari culture prepared mainly during special occasions.
+Sapu Mhicha is a special snack in the Newari culture prepared mainly for special occasions.
 The eater should stuff the whole Sapu Mhicha in the mouth, leaving the thread in your hand so that the bone marrow melts in your mouth.

 It is usually available in any Newari restaurant but to make sure if they have Sapu Mhicha or not, ask them.

 Bara is a delicious Newari snack that you can eat any time of the day.
 It is a lentil pancake that is round in structure and attractive too.
 The preparation process is slightly long and difficult.